Food & Drink

 Harrison’s hallmark has always been great food, relaxed service and warm hospitality, and he has exceeded that at Sam’s Kitchen.

-The expertise of the Abbie Hendren shines through in the creativity and construction of dishes, and names Sam’s as a rare jewel in the London food scene of extremely well-done, and affordable food.
+The expertise of the Hendren shines through in the creativity and construction of dishes, and names Sam’s as a rare jewel in the London food scene of extremely well-done, and affordable food.

-The weekly event, is available for £55 per person from Thursday-Saturday, 6pm-9pm, offering a changing tasting menu of the best seasonal dishes
+The weekly event, is available for £55 per person from Thursday-Saturday, 6pm-9pm, offering a changing tasting menu of the best seasonal dishes.

 Image Credit: AWC Comms and Lucy White